Isidore-Newman-School/Creative-Coding-2017/Classwork/unit0_basics/c0_variables/2_strings.md

 ```
 ---

+<a name="ex2"></a>
 <pre>
-<b>Exercise 0:</b>
+<b>Exercise 2:</b>
-It's also possible to use the "+" operator to concatenate strings with numbers, although the order of the terms matters.
+It's also possible to use the "+" operator to concatenate strings with numbers,
+although the order of the terms matters.

 In the code below, answer question 1-6 in the comments below.

 Check answers with Ms. deBB before moving forward.
 </pre>

 ```javascript